METATOY

 View through an array of elongated, upright, Dove prisms, forming a METATOY that flips the horizontal direction of transmitted light rays.
 A green box, stretched in the direction perpendicular to the METATOY, appears bent into a hyperbola when seen through the METATOY.
 A close-up view of the METATOY can be seen in the following picture.

 A METATOY is a sheet, formed by a two-dimensional array of small, telescopic optical components, that switches the path of transmitted light rays.
 METATOY is an acronym for "metamaterial for rays", representing a number of analogies with metamaterials; METATOYs even satisfy a few definitions of metamaterials, but are certainly not metamaterials in the usual sense.
 When seen from a distance, the view through each individual telescopic optical component acts as one pixel of the view through the METATOY as a whole.
 In the simplest case, the individual optical components are all identical; the METATOY then behaves like a homogeneous, but pixellated, window that can have very unusual optical properties (see the picture of the view through a METATOY).

 METATOYs are usually treated within the framework of geometrical optics; the light-ray-direction change performed by a METATOY is described by a mapping of the direction of any incoming light ray onto the corresponding direction of the outgoing ray.
 The light-ray-direction mappings can be very general.
 METATOYs can even create pixellated light-ray fields that could not exist in non-pixellated form due to a condition imposed by wave optics.

 Much of the work on METATOYs is currently theoretical, backed up by computer simulations.
 A small number of experiments have been performed to date; more experimental work is ongoing.

-Examples of METATOYs
+Examples

 Close-up view of a METATOY formed by an array of upright Dove prisms, seen from above.
 The view through the METATOY is shown in the previous image.